Seatrain Lines: Seatrain Shipbuilding

 In 1967, Seatrain Lines announced it would establish a new shipyard inside the Brooklyn Navy Yard in New York.
+In doing so, they ended their 20-year contract with the New York, Susquehanna and Western Railway (NYS&W) to operate at their Edgewater yard, and since the railway had been losing money, their owner at the time, Irving Maidman, sued Seatrain for $4.8 million in compensatory damages.
 Seatrain Shipbuilding was established in 1968 and signed a lease at Brooklyn Navy Yard in 1969.
-Seatrain Lines had no shipbuilding experience but planned to build and charter out 5 VLCC's and 7 container ships for themselves.
+Seatrain Lines had no previous shipbuilding experience but planned to build and charter out 5 VLCC's and 7 container ships for themselves.
 Seatrain Shipbuilding built 4 VLCC's, 8 barges, and one Ice Breaker Barge.
 They started work on the burned out hull of the Sea Witch to turn into a chemical tanker (which was later finished at Newport News).

 The U.S. federal government, by way of the Economic Development Administration of the United States Department of Commerce, advanced Seatrain $5 million in direct loans and guaranteed 90% of $82 million in loans from Chase Manhattan Bank.
 Seatrain Lines injected $38 million of its own money into the project.
 The union chosen to represent the shipyard production workers was the United Industrial Workers of North America.

 Seatrain built four 220,000-ton Very Large Crude Carrier (VLCC) supertankers, eight barges, one ice breaker barge and two roll-on/roll-off (Ro-Ro) ferries.
 One of the Ro-Ro ferries was never finished and was scrapped.
 Seatrain Shipbuilding also had a contract to rebuild the burned out hull of the Sea Witch into a chemical tanker.